A Spy Among Friends: Production

+A Spy Among Friends is based on the book by Ben Macintyre, adapted by Alex Cary and directed by Nick Murphy.

-Principal photography took place in London, England and Romania, and finished in spring 2022.
+Principal photography took place in London, England, and Romania, and finished in spring 2022.

 Broadcast

 Broadcast in the United Kingdom on the streaming service ITVX was moved with a delay in the launch of ITVX from 1 November 2022 to 8 December 2022.
 In February 2023, the series became available in Canada via Amazon Prime Video.
 The series became available on MGM+ from 12 March 2023 in the United States.
 In the UK, it was first broadcast on free-to-air ITV1 in July 2023.

 Reception

+Critical response

+The review aggregator website Rotten Tomatoes reported an 88% approval rating based on 25 critic reviews.
+The website's critics consensus reads, "'More cerebral than outright thrilling, A Spy Among Friends is an intelligent tale of espionage elevated by a pair of sterling performances."
+Metacritic, which uses a weighted average, gave a score of 74 out of 100 based on ning critics, indicating "generally favorable" reviews.

-Critical reception of A Spy Among Friends was mixed, with Rebecca Nicholson of The Guardian writing, "There are plenty of small thrills to be had from a world built on codes and double meanings."
+Rebecca Nicholson of The Guardian writing, "There are plenty of small thrills to be had from a world built on codes and double meanings."
 Stephanie Bunbury of Deadline Hollywood wrote that the "unfolding of their negotiations" was "not seat-of-your-pants televisual excitement, but it is the stuff of sustained intrigue".
 Jay Skelton of Reel Mockery called A Spy Among Friends "frustrating to watch".
 Nick Hilton of The Independent wrote that "there is much to enjoy about A Spy Among Friends".